zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 {% include image.html url="/assets/img/amazon-web-scraping/reviewtext_light.png" description="Figure 5.
 Selecting the Review Text" %}{: class="lightImage"}

 ### Setting the pattern
+After inspecting the page it is obvious that there are a number of classes that define exactly the elements we are interested in.
+In addition, these classes are very descriptive, making them easy to identify.
+Thus, whole reviews can be identified with the **review** class, review's ratings can be identified with the **review-rating** class, review's dates can be identified with the **review-date** and review's texts can be identified with the **review-text** class.
+Figure 6 visually depicts the classes that uniquely identify the elements we are interested in.

 {% include image.html url="/assets/img/amazon-web-scraping/schematic.png" description="Figure 6.
 Schematic Structure" %}{: class="invertImage"}